ttompk/als/readme.md

 ### Death

 Death, the target variable, was present for only those subjects whom died during a clinical trial.
-This feature severely limited the amount of data available for analysis.
+The fact that a majority of subjects were lost to followup limited the amount of data available for the analysis.

 ###